 As I sat down with my second cup of coffee to follow my morning ritual, I scanned my emails when an article caught my attention: Study Reveals Loneliness at Epidemic Levels in America.
 If you’re feeling lonely, realize you’re not alone.
 The results of the study conducted by health insurer Cigna stated that nearly half of Americans surveyed sometimes or always feel left out, with only 53% saying they have meaningful in-person social interactions.1

-Loneliness has plagued all of us through time, sometimes leaving us feeling lost for a few hours or a few days, other seasons we may discover we awaken each morning and end each day with a chronic hurt and ache that lay within the feeling of aloneness.
+Loneliness has plagued all of us through time, sometimes leaving us feeling lost for a few hours or a few days.
+In other seasons, we may discover we awaken each morning and end each day with a chronic hurt and ache that lay within the feeling of aloneness.
 What surprised me most in this current survey was the results for each generation.
 A summary from NPR cited these statistics: Members of Generation Z, born between the mid-1990s and the early 2000s, had an overall loneliness score of 48.3.
 Millennials, just a little bit older, scored 45.3.
 By comparison, Baby Boomers scored 42.4.
 The Greatest Generation, people ages 72 and above, had a score of 38.6 on the loneliness scale.

 Be the initiator.